celluloid/dcell/README.md

 in a service it calls the "registry".
 There are presently two supported registry services:

-* Redis: Fast and Loose
+* Redis (Fast and Loose): simple and easy to use for development and prototyping, but lacks a good distribution story

-* Zookeeper: Serious Business
+* Zookeeper (Serious Business): has slightly more annoying client-side dependencies and more difficult to deploy than Redis, but has rock solid characteristics in a distributed scenario

 You may pick either one of these services to use as DCell's registry.
+The default is Redis.

 To install a local copy of Redis on OS X with Homebrew, run: